Hello and welcome fellow earthling!

 Tellurian Thoughts

-Is where I share my views and feelings and interpretations of the world around me.
+Is a space for philosophical ponderings.
+Here I share my views and feelings and interpretations of the world around me.
 I like to talk about wellbeing, creativity, spirituality, among other things.

 Tellurian Treasures

-is all about the invaluable gems of our world, from amazing animals to inspiring people such as environmentalists and artists.
-We can learn a lot from others.
+A celebration of the invaluable gems of our world; from amazing animals to inspiring people such as environmentalists and artists.
+We can learn a lot from other earthlings.
 Here is where I celebrate the wondrous treasures that we share our world with and their teachings.

 Admiring the view in Alfama, Lisbon, Portugal.